brillout/handli/readme.md

 ~~~

 Handli periodically retries the request,
-block the UI with an overlay,
+blocks the UI with an overlay,
-and displays a modal letting the user know of the problem and that the request will be retried in x seconds.
+and displays a modal letting the user know of the problem and that the request will be retried in `x` seconds.

 Because our request permanently fails, `handli` never resolves.